blurstudio/hab/README.md

 ### Site

-Hab uses the `HAB_PATH` environment variable to point to one or more site configuration files.
+Hab uses the `HAB_PATHS` environment variable to point to one or more site configuration files.
 If the `--site` option is passed to the cli, it is used instead of the environment variable.